Assessment of income and assets from business structures for Centrelink payments 043-03010000

 Date of event for assessment of business structures

-If there is a change after claim grant, code this change from the date the change happened.
+If there is a change after the claim date, code this change from the date the change happened.
+See below for more details.

 If the tax return and financial statements for more than one year were completed on the same day, further investigation is required to identify if a notifiable event exists for a change in circumstances.
 If there has not been a substantial change in income or assets, there is no notifiable event for a change in circumstances, and only the later of the two financial years should be assessed.

-The customer has 14 days to advise Centrelink of any increased income as outlined in the general notification provisions.
+Customers have 14 days to advise Centrelink of any increased income as outlined in the general notification provisions and exceptions.

 Estimates or interim profit and loss statements

 Some businesses are assessed using estimates or interim profit and loss statements.
-The DOV should be the date that the customer:
+The Date of Event (DOV) should be the date that the customer:

 This may be some time after the last day of the profit and loss period.
-If there is no indication of the date the customer became aware, use the DOR unless it is believed the customer knew about the change to their business income more than 14 days before it was reported.
+If there is no indication of the date the customer became aware, use the Date of Receipt (DOR) unless it is believed the customer knew about the change to their business income more than 14 days before it was reported.

 Assets and liabilities of a business